Altinn/altinn-studio-docs/content/development/handbook/rest/_index.md

 #### Resources

+A resources is a thing that the client and server knows about.
+The API provides methods to ifind, create, update or delete a resource object.
-A resources is a thing that the service knows about.
-A resource in a system should have only one logical URI and that should provide a way to fetch related or additional data.
+A resource in a system should have only one logical URI, which should provide a way to fetch related or additional data about the resource.

-#### Platform service
+#### Platform Storage

-Data service to store data for apps, metadata for production services
+Data service to store instance data for applications, and metadata about applications

-Resources: Instance, Service,  ServiceOwner, Schema, Model
+Resources: Instance, Application,  ApplicationOwner, InstanceOwner, Schema

-##### Instance (Service instance)
+##### Instance (Application instance)

-An service instance is created when a instance onwer starts a workflow in an Altinn application.
+An application instance is created when a instance onwer starts a workflow in an Altinn application.
 An instance replaces Altinn2 Message.
 An instanceOwner is a person/company that reports information via Altinn.
-An applicationId refers to the application information which defines the metadata about the service.
+An applicationId refers to the application information element which defines the metadata about the application.

 ```json
 {